efeefe/is/pages/concepts/blog-efeefe.md

 ## Design Concepts

 The ideas below are responses to issues and insights identified while exploring the idea of *waste avoidance* in cities and towns, and how those kinds of initiatives are largely absent from smart city projects.
-These ideas are not meant to be radically new; should rather contribute to build a systemic, commons based approach that allows society as a whole to benefit from the potential value that lies on secondary flows of matter.
+These ideas are not meant to be radically new.
+Rather, the intention is contributing to build a systemic, commons-based approach that allows society as a whole to benefit from the potential value that lies on secondary flows of matter.

 The concepts can be grouped in three main categories: